 If decentralized cryptocurrency proves to be beyond the ability of central bankers and bureaucrats to manipulate or control, it will be a meaningful step forward for personal liberty and a blow to corrupt governments, banks, and markets.
 It has that potential in common with gold, which imposed restraint on Wall Street and Washington DC right up until Richard Nixon slammed the gold window shut and removed the last bit of integrity from the fiat U.S. dollar.

-While Bitcoin and bullion share the potential to work as alternative money, they are not substitutes for one another.
+While Bitcoin and bullion share the potential to work as an alternative money, they are not substitutes for one another.
 The differences are quite important to consider.

 Bitcoin, on the other hand, is a very recent phenomenon and a purely digital asset.
 It may ultimately change the world, but it hasn’t yet stood the test of time.
 Bitcoin itself must still clear some hurdles.